hamdard345/MindTrack/README.md

 ## Usage
 Instructions on how to use the application, including any available features.

-## Unit Testing with vitest
+## Unit Testing with Vitest and @testing-library/react
-MindTrack utilizes vitest for unit testing to ensure code quality and functionality.
+MindTrack uses Vitest for unit testing and @testing-library/react for testing React components, ensuring robust and reliable code.

 ## Contributing